Volkswagen T-Roc review - Reliability and Safety

 The T-Roc was tested by Euro NCAP in 2017, and earned a full five-star safety rating.
 Adult occupant protection was rated at 96 per cent, while child occupant safety rates highly too, with an 87 per cent score.
 Standard equipment such as autonomous emergency braking and lane keep assist stands as one of the reasons why the T-Roc notched up the maximum five stars under the Euro NCAP scoring system.

-In our latest Driver Power survey, Volkswagen finished 19th out of 30 manufacturers, which although was ahead of Audi, BMW and Mercedes, is still not a strong enough placing for a brand that prides itself on quality products and customer services.
+In our latest Driver Power survey, Volkswagen finished 19th out of 30 manufacturers, which although was ahead of Audi, BMW and Mercedes, is still not a strong enough placing for a brand that prides itself on quality products and good customer service.

 As with the rest of the VW range, the T-Roc has a warranty that lasts for three years or 60,000 miles.
 That’s pretty average by industry standards.
 An extended warranty is offered at additional cost, which can take cover up to five years and 90,000 miles.